Putevaya Usadba 9 km zheleznoy dorogi Luostari–Nikel: Geography

 The locality is located on the banks of the river Pechenga.
 It is located above the settlement of Semuzhnaya.
-It's closest large settlement is Korzunovo, which is 1 km away.
+Its closest large settlement is Korzunovo, which is 1 km away.
 Other nearby settlements are Luostari (4 km away) and Zapolyarny (7 km).
 Zapolyarny is the closest town.

 Transport

 The locality is home to a stop on the Murmansk–Nikel Railway.
 It is just south of the Korzunovo Aerodrome.
 The aerodrome has since been abandoned and is proposed to be turned into a wealthy neighborhood.